 I know it might be surprising for a dentist to say, but I stick to my guns here: People just don’t need fluoride.

-While I used to recommend it to certain patients, the development of nano-hydroxyapatite toothpaste has completely eliminated the need for even prescription-strength toothpastes and varnishes.
+While I used to recommend it to certain patients, the development of hydroxyapatite toothpaste has completely eliminated the need for even prescription-strength toothpastes and varnishes.

 This toxin was introduced into public water supplies throughout the second half of the 20th century and is currently present in almost 75 percent of public water in the US.
 However, there is little to no research supporting its purported ability to prevent cavities when ingested.